costasiella/costasiella_docs/source/developer/setup_development_environment.rst

 Create a user and log in
 -------------------------

-Open a webbrowser (tab) and go to localhost:3000/d/admin.
+Open a webbrowser (tab) and go to <your domain>/d/admin.
-Log in using the admin credentials created earlier.
+Log in using the initial superuser credentials created earlier.

-*Create group & assign group permissions*
+*Create an admin group & assign group permissions*

-Click Home in the breadcrumb top left.
 Under the AUTHENTICATION AND AUTHORIZATION SECTION click “Add” next to Groups.
 Give the group a recognizable name (eg. Admins) and click “Choose all” below the available permissions list.
 Click save

-*Create user*
+*Create user account*

-Click “add” next to users under the COSTASIELLA section.
+Click “add” next to accounts under the COSTASIELLA section.
-Add a new user and enter the user’s names and an email address in the edit screen after saving.
-Add the user to the group just created and click save.
+Add a new account and enter the user’s names and an email address in the edit screen after saving.
+Add the account to the group just created and click save.

-*Create account for user*
+*Create email address for account*

-Click Home in the breadcrumb top left.

 Click “Add” next to Email addresses under the ACCOUNTS section.
 Use the little looking glass next to “user” in the “Add email address” form to select the user just created.